 The portability factor of the laptop plays a big role when it comes to artists.
 This Samsung laptop comes with a weight of 3 pounds and should be easy to carry around.
 Though it weighs a lot less, you can see that the build is pretty good and does well when it comes to durability.

 The display we have here is a 12.2″ display with a resolution of 1920 x 1080 pixels.
 Even though this is just full HD, the smaller screen size gives us sharper images and texts making this display a good one for media consumption and other everyday tasks.

 The touchscreen is responsive and the included pen does work well with the Chromebook.
 The pen does not need charging and that reminds of the Galaxy tablet pens Samsung used to make.
 Even with this pen, you can make some amazing illustrations on the device which is nice.

 The Samsung Chromebook Plus V2 is powered by an Intel Celeron 3965Y processor.
 This is a dual-core processor that comes with a maximum clock speed of 1.50GHz.
 The processor does well when it comes to handling your everyday applications.
 Even apps like Photoshop, Illustrator, and other design apps run fine without any hiccups.

 With 4 gigs of RAM in the memory department, the Samsung Chromebook Plus V2 does well when it comes to multitasking.
-You will able to run apps side by side without any issues.
-You can also have multiple tabs open and they won’t refresh often, resulting in better user experience.
+You will be able to run apps side by side without any issues.
+You can also have multiple tabs open and they won’t refresh often, resulting in a better user experience.

 There is a 64GB flash memory for local storage which should come in handy for most people.
 As the Samsung Chromebook Plus V2 comes with an SD card slot, you can add up to 400 gigs of local storage which almost brings this to the level of regular laptops.